willfindlay/adaptivesec-F2020/journal/16-nov-17th.md

 * I think this hits the nail on the head
 * A new attack comes up, and everyone piles on

+"In security science, as an applied discipline, in addition to providing scientific knowledge, theories should also be  useful to practitioners to support decision-making."

+* Now they are approaching our thesis: Security research needs to matter in practice.
+* I would argue that this extends beyond theory and into the realm of practicality
+* Current research trends are far too narrow and tend not to focus on the problems that really matter
+    * Anil's analogy: It's like fixing a tiny leak in the roof instead of the water gushing in right next to you

+Would be useful to check out references [21, 10, 11] as they refer to studies that "provide classifications of the type of research reports [...] published".

+Section 3.1 seems useful to compare with our classification categories.
+I also like the idea of using concise labels like AL, M, L instead of spelling out each category.
+It's also interesting that their model supports multiple classifications per paper.
+I think something like this _might_ be beneficial for our study as well.

 ### Characterizing Scientific Reporting in Security Literature:An analysis of ACM CCS and IEEE S&P Papers

 A criterion given here that would be nice to include in our analysis: